 Shane's research interests are in the music of West African, Brazil, and Trinidad/Tobago.
 In 2015 he was awarded a Tinker Foundation Field Research Grant and Center for World Performance Studies Summer Research Fellowship to study contemporary samba percussion in Rio de Janeiro, Brazil.
 He performed at the 2016 Panorama Competition in Trinidad/Tobago with the PCS Nitrogen Silver Stars under the direction of Liam Teague.
 Shane has also traveled to Ghana, West Africa, first in 2008 and most recently in 2016 on an International Institute Individual Fellowship to study the percussion music and culture of Ewe, Dagara, and Ga people.

 Shane received his Doctor of Musical Arts degree and Certificate of Graduate Studies in World Performance Studies at the University of Michigan where he served as a Graduate Student Instructor and director of World Percussion Studies.
 Shane graduated Summa Cum Laude from The Hartt School, University of Hartford with his Bachelor of Music degree in Percussion Performance and Music Management and received his Master of Music degree from the University of Cincinnati, College-Conservatory of Music (CCM).
-Shane is a proud endorser of Innovative Percussion and Remo.
+Shane is a proud Yamaha Performing Artist and endorser of Innovative Percussion and Remo.